whitneywooyy/ecommerce-part-two/README.md

 * Once your templates and angular routing is done, load the pages to see if you're retrieving data

 ##Step 7: Modifying Data
-Integrate forms within your angular app to create/modify/delete Products and Customers
+Integrate the logic within your angular app to create/modify/delete Products and Customers

 * Create and 'edit' template for the following:
   * products